metasfresh/metasfresh/misc/dev-support/intellij-idea/README.md

 If there are duplicate conflicts, you should merge the files there by using idea's [files comparator](https://www.jetbrains.com/help/idea/comparing-files-and-folders.html) to diff between the files already in the project's `.idea/` folder and this folder here.

+Also note that there is a script misc/dev-support/bootstrap-scripts/copy_intellij-idea_to_all_workspaces.sh that copies the .idea fowlder to all your sibling-workspaces.

 ### Reference